irinagain/irinagain.github.io/bio.md

 ---
 layout: page
 title: Irina Gaynanova
-subtitle: Associate Professor, Department of Statistics, Texas A&M University
+subtitle: Associate Professor, Department of Biostatistics, University of Michigan
 ---

-Irina Gaynanova is an Associate Professor in the Department of Statistics at Texas A&M University.
+Irina Gaynanova is an Associate Professor in the Department of Biostatistics at University of Michigan.
+Prior to that, she was an Associate Professor in the Department of Statistics at Texas A&M University.
 She received her PhD in Statistics from Cornell University in 2015.

 Dr. Gaynanova’s teaching methods emphasize reproducible research practices, statistical computing and communication skills; her goal being to prepare students for STEM-oriented careers. <!--Her teaching has been recognized with a Cornelia Ye Outstanding Teaching Assistant Award at Cornell University, she also serves as a faculty mentor in the Academy for Future Faculty at Texas A&M University.-->